How to energize old eggs with new technologies

 The eggs are there from the day women are born, so they are like “flashlights” turned on in the closet when menarche sets in.
 The flashlight is okay, but the batteries run low.

-After the age of 36, the “light” and quality of the egg starts to dim significantly, and by the time a woman reaches 40, the quality of the eggs is so low, that it is becoming increasingly difficult to conceive without assistance of high-tech (or at least high doses of supplements like this).
+After the age of 36, the “light” and quality of the egg starts to dim significantly, and by the time a woman reaches 40, the quality of the eggs is so low, that it is becoming increasingly difficult to conceive without assistance of high-tech.

 What if, however, you could have those older eggs “energized” to increase their chances of being fertilized?